 Is this small point worth the thousands of words Downes and I have expended on it?
 Well, I don't think I would have mentioned it at all had I anticipated the effort and angst it would entail.
 One of the fascinating differences between the blogosphere and academic publishing is that of pace, which means it really eats into my time.
 Another difference, though, is that an average journal paper gets read by a few tens of people while at least 5,000 have read my first post so far (and rising), so this seems a worthwhile trade-off.
 Also, the process so far has been a good learning journey, it has probably got a few more people thinking about what a learning theory should be, whether a connectivist account makes sense, what value it has, and how the hell two busy, gainfully employed people, who presumably have lives to lead and families to be with, can find the time to write so much about this kind of thing.
 No bad thing.

-I am an associate professor in the School of Computing & Information Systems and a member of The Technology-Enhanced Knowledge Research Institute at Athabasca University.
-I am one of the creators...
+I am a full professor and Chair of the School of Computing & Information Systems, and a member of The Technology-Enhanced Knowledge Research Institute at Athabasca University.
+I am one of the...

 Thanks for the very significant mental and no doubt emotion energy expended in this debate.
 I confess some of went over my head, and I doubt the issue(s) between you and Stephen will ever be fully resolved or likley finished (I know how both of you dislike getting the the second last word in. ).